Kermanshah: Qajar dynasty monuments

-During the Qajar dynasty (1794 to 1925), Kermanshah Bazaar, mosques and tekyehs such as Tekyeh Biglarbeygi and Moaven al-molk Mosque, and beautiful houses such as Khajeh Barookh's House were built.

-Tekyeh Biglarbeygi is well known for unique mirror decoration.
+During the Qajar dynasty (1794 to 1925), Kermanshah Bazaar, mosques and tekyehs such as Tekyeh Biglarbeygi and Tekyeh Moaven al-molk, and houses such as Khajeh Barookh's House were built.
+Tekyeh Biglarbeygi is known for mirror decoration.
 Tekyeh Biglarbeygi was made during Qajar dynasty by efforts of Abdullah khan Biglarbeygi.

-Tekyeh Moaven al-molk is unique because it has many pictures on the walls that relate to shahnameh, despite some of its more religious ones.
+Tekyeh Moaven al-molk has pictures on the walls that relate to shahnameh, despite some of its more religious ones.

 Khajeh Barookh's House is located in the old district of Faizabad, a Jewish neighborhood of the city.
 It was built by a Jewish merchant of the Qajar period, named Barookh/Baruch.
-The house, an historical depiction of Iranian architecture, was renamed "Randeh-Kesh House", after the last owner, is a "daroongara"(inward oriented) house and is connected through a vestibule to the exterior yard and through a corridor to the interior yard.
+The house, an historical depiction of Iranian architecture, was renamed "Randeh-Kesh House", after the last owner, is a "daroongara" (inward oriented) house and is connected through a vestibule to the exterior yard and through a corridor to the interior yard.
 Surrounding the interior yard are rooms, brick pillars making the iwans(porches) of the house, and step-like column capitals decorated with brick-stalactite work.
 This house is among the rare Qajar houses with a private bathroom.